Louis Ginzberg: Works

-Professor Ginzberg wrote 406 articles and several monograph-length entries for the Jewish Encyclopedia (Levy 2002), some later collected in his Legend and Lore.
-He was an important halakhic authority of the Conservative movement in North America; for a period of ten years (1917–1927), he was virtually the halakhic authority of this movement.
+Ginzberg wrote 406 articles and several monograph-length entries for the Jewish Encyclopedia (Levy 2002), some later collected in his Legend and Lore.
 He was also founder and president of the American Academy of Jewish Research.

-Many of his halakhic responsa are collected in The Responsa of Professor Louis Ginzberg, ed.
-David Golinkin, NY: JTS, 1996.
+Many of his halakhic responsa are collected in The Responsa of Professor Louis Ginzberg, edited by David Golinkin.

 Personal life

-Ginzberg had a long term platonic relationship with Henrietta Szold, who was his editor at JPS.
-She was in love with him, but was 13 years older than him.
+Ginzberg had a long-term platonic relationship with Henrietta Szold, his editor at the Jewish Publication Society.
+She was in love with him but 13 years his senior.

-Ginzberg visited Berlin in 1908 and became engaged to Adele Katzenstein while he was there.
-Katzestein was about 22 at the time.
-They had two children.
-Son Eli Ginzberg (1911–2002) was a professor of economics at Columbia University.
-The second child was a daughter, Sophie Ginzberg Gould (1914–1985).
+Ginzberg visited Berlin in 1908 and became engaged to Adele Katzenstein while there.
+Katzenstein was about 22 at the time.
+They had two children: a son, Eli Ginzberg (1911–2002), who was a professor of economics at Columbia University, and a daughter, Sophie Ginzberg Gould (1914–1985).